wp-plugins/facebook-simple-like/readme.txt

 = Do you do WordPress consultation work? =

 Absolutely!
 I'm a Zend Certified PHP 5.3 engineer, and can customize or create WordPress plugins and themes.
 Visit http://www.mdpatrick.com or email me (see support, below) for more details.

-= Can I customize what is displayed? =

-Yes, you can edit the facebook-simple-like.css file, but pay attention to the comments found within.
-The border color, however, can be and should be modified from the Settings page of the plugin.

-For more information, please visit http://www.mdpatrick.com/fsl/

 = Support =